 - Required output: I want to be able to practice touch typing, in all and every interaction with computers

-- Vision Statement: I want to learn touch typing, because I want to be able to practice touch typing, in all and every interaction with computers and (I don’t want any physical obstacles or delays when I write [or programming, or thinking or taking notes, etc.]) in computer.
+- Vision Statement: I want to learn touch typing, because I want to be able to practice touch typing, in all and every interaction with computers and (I don’t want any physical obstacles or delays when I write [or programming, or thinking or taking notes, etc.]) on the computer.

 - S.M.A.R.T.
 Goals (in written form)

-- After 3 months, all my related activities in the computer would based in touch typing in a percentage of 98%[!!!]
+- After 3 months, all my related activities in the computer would base in touch typing in a percentage of 98%[!!!]

 - I want to be able to write 50 wpm (words per minute) by the end of 2nd month, starting from [DATE: ].
 I would like to reach the 90 wpm after 5 months, starting [DATE: ]

 - As basic progress index, I would use the wpm (words per minute) to check my progress and the application [AAAAA], that can measure and track mine wpm ratio.

 - My basic strategy for achieving this goal is to write every day, using as much possible touch typing and correcting later on the mistakes I have made.
 I gradually would raise the daily number of words and I would try to do all the necessary actions in the computer, without look on the keyboard.

 - Every day I would monitoring and tracking the wpm ratio with the application I have chosen and I keep a log with my results and of my progress

 - If on the end of the second month I have not reached to the required ration, I would double my efforts!!! in order to overcome the lapse within 2 or 3 weeks.

 - [Commitment]: Every day I write to my computer, using touch typing and following the strategies and course of action I have decided.>